-Sell Your Mineral Rights in Wilson County County, TX
+Sell Your Mineral Rights in Wilson County, TX

-If you own mineral rights in Wilson County, you're sitting in the Eagle Ford Shale play — one of Texas's most established oil-producing basins.
-Activity here is real, wells are producing, and buyers are actively looking at acreage in this county.
-Before you make any decisions, it's worth understanding exactly what you have.
+If you own mineral rights in Wilson County, Texas, you're sitting on acreage in the Eagle Ford Shale — one of the most significant oil-producing formations in the state.
+Activity here is real, with 562 producing wells and operators like EOG Resources working the area.
+Before you accept an offer or make any decisions, it's worth understanding what your rights are actually worth.

 ASSET OVERVIEW